 The reservoir covers 630 acres (240 ha) and the distance around the perimeter is 5 miles .

 The maximum depth is 70ft and its capacity is estimated at 5 billion gallons.

 Draycote Water site has a number of amenities:

-• Visitor Centre with a café and shop, operated by the New Leaf Catering Partnership Ltd.
+• The Visitor Hub has a café and shop, operated by the New Leaf Catering Partnership Ltd.

 • Water sports,

 • Nature trails and bird hides,